 Academic Advising While Abroad

-Data Science Advising offers online appointments via Google Hangouts.
-Schedule an online appointment regularly through CalCentral by choosing Google Hangouts Advising as both the Type and Reason for your appointment.
+Data Science Advising offers online appointments via Zoom and Google Hangouts.
+Schedule an online appointment regularly through the Book an Appointment links on our Advising page.
 You can also contact us anytime at firstname.lastname@example.org.